DeKalb County Alabama Fact Sheet

 Mentone, Rainsville, Fyffe and others are just a few of the reasons why you should plan

-your visit today and see for yourself that DeKalb County is the Highlands of Alabama!
+your visit today and see for yourself that DeKalb County is where your

-these and other interesting features about the beautiful NE Alabama Mountains contact
+these and other interesting features about the beautiful Northeast Alabama Mountains contact

 DeKalb Tourism.
 We would be delighted to share story ideas with you